isomerpages/moe-standrewsjc/_st-andrews-family/Parent's Support Group.md

 <p>Impacting the School and our Saints</p>
 </li>
 </ul>
-<p>Our committed and passionate Parent volunteers work closely with the school
+<p>Our committed and passionate parent volunteers work closely with the school
 leaders, teachers and students to create a caring and encouraging environment for our students to excel in.
 Every year, we plan and organize the following programmes in conjunction with the school:</p>